 \section{Abstract}

-A central challenge in cellular signal processing is understanding how biochemical networks perform reliably despite molecular noise.
-Traditionally, mutual information has been widely used to quantify signaling fidelity, capturing how well outputs discriminate distinct input states.
-However, it fails to capture whether the output also faithfully mirrors the statistical structure of the input, a property crucial in processes like morphogen patterning, dose-dependent signaling, and cellular communication.
-To address this gap, we introduce the 2-Wasserstein distance from optimal transport theory, which provides a geometric basis for comparing input and output distributions.
-In our proposed framework, we define mutual information as informational fidelity and the inverse of the 2-Wasserstein distance as geometric fidelity.
-Applying this dual-fidelity framework to canonical regulatory motifs under Gaussian channel approximation reveals a topology-dependent trade-off: coherent feed-forward loops can achieve high performance in both dimensions, whereas feedback architectures typically sacrifice informational fidelity to enhance geometric fidelity.
-We demonstrate that theoretical predictions of feedback regulation are well supported by experimental data from tumor necrosis factor signaling.
-Our results demonstrate that maximizing information alone is not always advantageous and that reliable signaling arises from balancing information transmission with the geometric aspects of signaling.
-Thus, our analysis establishes geometric fidelity as a fundamental, yet previously unrecognized, dimension of signaling fidelity.
-It also provides a quantitative, experimentally accessible framework for dissecting natural networks and designing task-specific synthetic circuits.
+Cellular signal processing performs reliably despite molecular noise.
+Mutual information (MI) is widely used to quantify signaling fidelity, capturing how well outputs discriminate input states.
+However, it fails to capture whether the output preserves the statistical structure of the input, a property crucial in morphogen patterning and dose-dependent signaling.
+To address this gap, we introduce the 2-Wasserstein (2-WD) distance, which provides a geometric basis for comparing input and output distributions.
+We define MI as informational fidelity (INF) and the inverse of the 2-WD as geometric fidelity (GMF).
+Applying this dual-fidelity framework to canonical regulatory motifs under Gaussian channel approximation reveals topology-dependent trade-offs: coherent feed-forward loops can perform well in both dimensions, whereas feedback architectures reduce INF to enhance GMF.
+Experimental analysis of tumor necrosis factor signaling reveals dual-fidelity behavior qualitatively consistent with feedback regulation.
+RAS-MAPK data analysis further shows that jointly considering INF and GMF better characterizes intracellular signal relay than INF alone.
+Our results thus indicate that these signaling behaviors are not fully characterized by MI alone; instead, distributional correspondence provides a complementary dimension of signaling fidelity.
+Our study provides a practical framework for analyzing natural networks and guiding the design of task-specific synthetic circuits.

 \begin{bibunit}